mhoehle/trisomy21risk/README.md

 Instead of installing the package one can also run the Shiny App directly from [https://hoehle.shinyapps.io/t21app/](https://hoehle.shinyapps.io/t21app/).

+For further details about the classification algorithm and the motivation to write such a shiny app see the blog post [Retracing prenatal testing algorithms ](https://staff.math.su.se/hoehle/blog/2018/06/14/prc.html).

 ## Screenshots of the Shiny App